NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 Focuses on issues of rationality and how we know about the world around us.
 Includes conversations about the existance of a God, the knowability of reality, and studies texts through the history of philosophy.

+### EESA06: Introduction to Planet Earth
+[Link to course][eesa06]

+Explores the composition, structure, and origin of the Earth and its history from the last 4.5 billion years.
+Explains the current challenges (like global warming) that the world is facing and how human societies are impacting us now.

 ### LGGA60: Introductory Standard Chinese I
 [Link to course][lgga60]

 An introduction to learning Mandarin, using speech, listening, and reading and writing characters.
 Starts the path to being able to speak and translate Mandarin.

-### EESA06: Introduction to Planet Earth
+### LGGA61: Introductory Standard Chinese II
-[Link to course][eesa06]
+[Link to course][lgga61]

-Explores the composition, structure, and origin of the Earth and its history from the last 4.5 billion years.
-Explains the current challenges (like global warming) that the world is facing and how human societies are impacting us now.
+A further introduction to Mandarin, including speech, listening, reading, and writing characters.
+Builds on the previous introductory course, LGGA60.

 [csca08]: https://utsc.calendar.utoronto.ca/course/csca08h3
 [csca48]: https://utsc.calendar.utoronto.ca/course/csca48h3